floydrise/News-REST-API/README.md

 **Info**

 A REST API with the purpose of accessing application data.
 The intention here is to mimic the building of a real world backend service (such as Reddit) which should provide this information to the front end architecture.
+The data will be displayed in JSON format.

 ---